flutter/website/src/release/breaking-changes/android-14-nonlinear-text-scaling-migration.md

 ## Background

-The [Android 14 nonlinear font scaling][] feature prevents excessive accessibility font scaling by scaling larger text at a lesser rate when the user tunes up the text scaling value in system preferences.
+The [Android 14 nonlinear font scaling][] feature prevents excessive accessibility font scaling by scaling larger text at a lesser rate when the user increases the text scaling value in system preferences.

 ## Migration guide